asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     2. Log in to Horizon Dashboard.
     3. Create shared router(default type) and use it for routing between instances.
     4. Navigate to Project -> Compute -> Instances
-    5. Launch instance VM_1 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter1 az.
+    5. Launch instance VM_1 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter az.
-    6. Launch instance VM_2 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter2 az.
+    6. Launch instance VM_2 in the provider network with image TestVM and flavor m1.tiny in the nova az.
     7. Verify that VMs of same provider network should communicate between each other.
 Send icmp ping from VM_1 to VM_2 and vice versa.